danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 - [ ] Field names should all be lowercased
 - [ ] Function names should all be capitalized
 - [ ] This MR contains new macros
   - [ ] New macros follow the naming convention (file name matches macro name)
   - [ ] New macros have been documented in the macro README
+- [ ] This MR uses existing macros.
+Reference models using these macros [here](https://gitlab.com/gitlab-data/analytics/blob/73751832a5415389b60d41ef92ee8deaef374734/transform/snowflake-dbt/macros/README.md)

 #### Testing
 - [ ] Every model should be tested AND documented in a `schema.yml` file.
 At minimum, unique, not nullable fields, and foreign key constraints should be tested, if applicable ([Docs](https://docs.getdbt.com/docs/testing-and-documentation))